ICIQ-DMP/eChempad-public-mirror/doc/README_DEVELOPER.md

 5- Rerun the application, which now should be working (even though because of admin initialization it can have an error of duplicated primary key, but if your rerun one more time everything should be working).
 The ACL tables from the schema, and the JPA tables
-(except the *acl_sid* table, which comes from IdSecurity JPAEntity JPA initialization) from the Entities are now fully initialized.
+(except the *acl_sid* table, which comes from IdSecurity Entity JPA initialization) from the Entities are now fully initialized.
 6- We can encounter one more error while initializing the app, it goes like:
 `org.postgresql.util.PSQLException: ERROR: duplicate key value violates unique constraint "acl_sid_pkey"` This happens